 After filtering all of the advertisements and spam, take a look at your remaining messages.
 Who's emailing you?
 What do they want?
 Are they sharing or just soliciting?
 Is it your boss, your clientele, your friends or family?
 Ask yourself, could they call instead?

 Consider asking those people to call instead.
-Leave a voicemail or speak in person.
 Get a coffee with them.
 Consider writing them old-school letters; those are much more meaningful than an email.
 Consider making a separate email address for professional use, only during business hours.
 Only reply during your hours and make your hours known to your client base.

 Casual browsing apps only serve to tear us from the present.
 At best, they make us rude at the dinner table.
 At worst, they distract us from problems that we're meant to face in ways that stunt our growth and personal development.
 Sure, they keep us entertained, but they also threaten our ability to entertain ourselves or to think constructively.